wpierozak/AliceO2/GPU/documentation/build-standalone.md

 This will create the `ca` binary in `~/standalone`, which is basically the same as the `o2-gpu-standalone-benchmark`, but built outside of O2.

+As an exacmple you can also have a look at [build.sh](https://github.com/AliceO2Group/AliceO2/blob/dev/GPU/GPUTracking/Standalone/cmake/build.sh), which is used by the CI.

 # Running

 The following command lines will use `./ca`, in case you use the executable from the O2 build, please replace by `o2-gpu-standalone-benchmark`.